Conductor

 Benefits and limitations of AI-generated content

-Stop me if I’ve mentioned this before, but ChatGPT and other AI content generators are tools.
 Like any other tool, this technology has significant benefits to help you complete tedious tasks, but also several limitations you should be aware of.

 Benefits of AI-generated content

-AI content generators are very helpful in providing ideas for your content.
-For instance, I could ask ChatGPT to provide me with 5 title options for this article, and within moments, I have a list of ideas for titles to work from and revise as needed.
+3. Good source of inspiration: AI content generators are very helpful in providing ideas for your content.
+For instance, I could ask ChatGPT to provide me with five title options for this article, and within moments, I have a list of ideas for titles to work from and revise as needed.

 Limitations of AI-generated content

-This is the big one, so let’s start here.
+1. Content doesn’t have a human touch: This is the big one, so let’s start here.
 It’s true that AI can create high-quality, readable content very quickly, but what it can’t do is satisfy audience search intent with consistency.
-We know that Google promotes helpful, high-quality content that satisfies user search intent, so providing that content will only become more important if sites start pumping out slightly different ai-generated content.
-Essentially, AI content generators can help provide the framework for a piece of content, but in order to really provide something unique and impactful, you will always need to devote time and effort to proofing, re-writing, and finding the heart in your content.
+We know that Google promotes helpful, high-quality content that satisfies user search intent, so providing that content will only become more important if sites start pumping out slightly different AI-generated content.
+Essentially, AI content generators can help provide the framework for a piece of content, but in order to really provide something unique and impactful, you will always need to devote time and effort to proofing, rewriting, and finding the heart in your content.

-These are ChatGPT’s own words.
+2. The tool may hallucinate or generate incorrect information: These are ChatGPT’s own words.
 In the user interface, ChatGPT warns that the information the tool provides isn’t 100% accurate all the time.
-While we just went over how ChatGPT can be a hugely helpful research tool, it’s important to keep in mind that every once in a while it is also prone to mistakes—who among us isn’t, am I right?—which only reinforces the need for human oversight of your AI-generated content.
+While we just went over how ChatGPT, Claude, Perplexity, and others can be hugely helpful research tools, it’s important to keep in mind that every once in a while, it is also prone to AI hallucinations—essentially making up information that sounds plausible but is completely wrong.
+This reinforces the need for human oversight of your AI-generated content.
 Or, as ChatGPT phrased it itself: “These tools can be used to create various types of content, but their effectiveness is not always as nuanced or effective as content created by human writers.

-AI-powered content generators, like ChatGPT, are trained to be helpful, truthful, and harmless.
+3. The tools have built-in biases: AI-powered content generators are trained to be helpful, truthful, and harmless.
 These are intentional biases built into the system, which could sometimes cause the tools to avoid negativity in their writing and provide a more neutral tone.
 While this can be helpful in some cases where a more measured tone is required, AI tools can struggle with things such as speaking about something positively or negatively.

 How Google views AI-generated content

-How consumers feels about AI-generated content
+How consumers feel about AI-generated content

 How to incorporate AI-generated content into your content marketing strategy